nicenemo/franken-planck/README.md

 8. Flash the firmware to my keyboard using _qmk flash_
 9. Commit made changes to this repository

-The include frankenplank.pdf is a printable layout of the current version.

 ## Own ideas